Béziers: Massacre at Béziers

-Béziers was a Languedoc stronghold of Catharism, which the Catholic Church condemned as heretical and which Catholic forces exterminated in the Albigensian Crusade.
+Béziers was a stronghold of Catharism, which the Catholic Church condemned as heretical and exterminated in the Albigensian Crusade.

 The crusaders reached Béziers on 21 July 1209.
 Béziers' Catholics were given an ultimatum to hand over the heretics or leave before the crusaders besieged the city and to "avoid sharing their fate and perishing with them".
 However, many refused and resisted with the Cathars.
 The town was sacked the following day and in the bloody massacre no one was spared, not even Catholic priests and those who took refuge in the churches.

 One of the commanders of the crusade was the Papal legate Arnaud-Amaury (or Arnald Amalaricus, abbot of Citeaux).
 When asked by a crusader how to tell Catholics from Cathars once they had taken the city, the abbot supposedly replied, "Caedite eos.
 Novit enim Dominus qui sunt eius" ("Kill them all, for the Lord knoweth them that are His").
 (This oft-quoted phrase is sourced from Caesarius of Heisterbach along with a story of all the heretics who desecrated a copy of the Gospels and threw it down from the town's walls.)
 Amalric's own version of the siege, described in his letter to Pope Innocent III in August 1209 (col. 139), states:

 While discussions were still going on with the barons about the release of those in the city who were deemed to be Catholics, the servants and other persons of low rank and unarmed attacked the city without waiting for orders from their leaders.
 To our amazement, crying "to arms, to arms!", within the space of two or three hours they crossed the ditches and the walls and Béziers was taken.
 Our men spared no one, irrespective of rank, sex or age, and put to the sword almost 20,000 people.
 After this great slaughter the whole city was despoiled and burnt ...

 The invaders burned the Cathedral of Saint Nazaire, which collapsed on those who had taken refuge inside.
 The town was pillaged and burnt.
 By some accounts, none were left alive—by others, there were a handful of survivors.
 (A plaque opposite the cathedral records the "Day of Butchery" perpetrated by the "northern barons".)